Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 - Use a well-balanced fertilizer with an NPK ratio of 10:10:10 or 20:20:20.

-How to treat an overfertilized money tree?
+How do you treat an overfertilized money tree?

 - First, take your money tree out of the pot.
 Do this gently to avoid causing any damage to the plant.